wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.4.9.1 =
+= 1.4.9.2 =
-* resolves many issues with other plugins conflicting in the admin
+* major enhancements and bugfix release

 == Using the Plugin ==